mdejesus23/melnerdz-website/src/data/projects/ausome-parents.md

 link: 'https://ausome-parents.melnerdz.com/'
 repo: 'https://github.com/mdejesus23/ausome-parents'
 shortDesc: A parenting resource website for families with children on the autism spectrum, built with Next.js, Auth.js, and Cloudinary for optimized image storage.
 ---

-## Empowering Ausome Parents

-Parenting a child on the autism spectrum comes with its **unique joys and challenges**.
-As an **Ausome Parent**, your role is to **support your child’s journey**, **celebrate their strengths**, and create a nurturing home environment.

-This project not only serves as a **resource hub for parents**, but it also demonstrates a **modern, full-stack web application** designed for scalability, security, and **seamless media management**.

-> **Remember:** Every child with autism is unique.
-What works for one may not work for another, and that’s perfectly okay.

----

 ## 🛠 Technologies Behind the Project